1. Straight Dough Method for Yeast Bread

 • Be careful to mix as little as possible once the liquid hits the flour.
 This will reduce gluten formation keeping your baked goods tender.

-• When using The Biscuit Mixing Method you want your solid fat and your liquids very cold.
+• When using this method you want the solid fat and liquids very cold.
 This will create the most flaky and tall biscuits and scones.

-• Buttermilk in this recipe helps create tenderness and adds a little bit of a tangy flavor that is iconic of classic biscuits.
+• Make sure to use buttermilk for this recipe.
+It helps create tenderness and adds a little bit of a tangy flavor that is iconic of classic biscuits.
 It also activates the baking soda which helps the biscuits to rise.
 See the recipe notes for buttermilk alternatives.

 Yield: 8 Biscuits